OnetapInc/chromy/README.md

 ##### .screenshot(options= {})

 Exports a current screen as an image data.

 See examples: [examples/screenshot.js](examples/screenshot.js)

 ###### options

- - format(default: 'png'): must be eather 'png' or 'jpeg'
+ - format(default: 'png'): must be either 'png' or 'jpeg'
- - quality(default: 100): quolity of image.
+ - quality(default: 100): quality of image.
  - fromSurface(default: true): if set to true, take screenshot from surface.
  - useDeviceResolution(default: false): if set to true, the image will have same resolution with device.

 ##### .screenshotSelector(selector, options={})

 Exports an area of selector you specified as an image data.

 See examples: [examples/screenshot.js](examples/screenshot.js)